RyanFleck/Manuals/content/languages/clj.md

 >    obvious ones.
 Each unit of programming thought must have a big
 >    payoff in the capabilities of the program.

-This is posted here for the reader to ponder without comment.
+This is posted here for the reader to ponder without further comment.

 ## Literate Programming {#literate-programming}